nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `ADDRESS`

 * The address of a contact.
-* An addresses can take any value, but it should not be blank.
+* An address can take any value, but it should not be blank.

 ##### `DATE`